jdeinum/blog/frontend/src/posts/clock_synchronization/index.md

 5. Can you trust your sources?
 Is there built in protection against outliers?
 6. Virtual machine clocks, plus process pauses

-## Synchronizing Clocks
+## The Problems of Unsynchronized Clocks
-1. Having clocks agree with eachother
+1. Algorithms that depend on synchronized clocks
-2. Having clocks agree with some reference source
-3. Sources of truth

-## NTP & PTP
-1. An overview of NTP
-2. How NTP actually works (4 timestamps + calculations)
+2. Last Write Wins